Home » Blog » How to Cut Hardwood Floor From Under Cabinets

 Next, a straight edge or T-square is vital for drawing straight cut lines.
 These tools help maintain a clean, straight guideline, which is essential when you’re working in tight spaces like under cabinets.

-See also How to Get Wax Film off Hardwood Floors
+See also How to Get Rid of Fleas on Hardwood Floors

 For longer cuts, consider using a chalk line to create a consistent, straight guideline across the floor.